-Kendal at Ithaca, was the first Continuing Care Retirement Community in the state of New York.
-It provides a vibrant and nurturing environment.
-In the almost 20 years since it was built a new generation of aging adults have developed different expectations for their living accommodations, dining options, fitness experiences, life-long learning engagement, as well as a more diverse neighborhood model of the various housing types.
-Coupled with the changing demographics of their clientele and the inherent economic impacts, last year Kendal at Ithaca embarked on the development of a Repositioning Plan to improve the services provided and ensure economic viability of the future.
+Kendal, the first Continuing Care Retirement Community in the State of New York, provides a vibrant and nurturing environment.
+In the nearly 20 years since it was built, a new generation of seniors has developed different expectations for their living accommodations, dining options, fitness experiences, and life-long learning engagement, as well as for a more diverse neighborhood model of living.
+Recognizing these trends, along with the changing demographics of their residents and the inherent economic impact, Kendal at Ithaca last year embarked on development of a Repositioning Plan to improve the services provided and ensure economic viability for the future.

 Olin Library, the flagship of the Cornell University Library system, also houses the central administrative services of the library.
 Renovation of second floor space, that formerly served as stack space and most recently was utilized for surge space during a Fire Safety Improvement project, allowed consolidation of supporting administrative offices into a single location adjacent to the main administrative offices of the library system.
 The newly created offices on the second floor allowed the return of public study and research areas to graduate students on the west end of the fifth floor.
 The new fifth floor reading rooms include 2 large reading rooms with tables and soft seating, a group study room, 2 smaller reading areas, 2 breakout rooms for small study groups, lockers, a computer area and a print/copy room for exclusive of graduate students and faculty.
 A part of the large 2,000,000 print volume collection housed in Olin Library, the collections housed in this suite focus on the social sciences and humanities.

 The transformation of Zabriskie resulted in creation of a showcase building standing at the gateway to the campus, with the College Store and Cafe, and a lecture hall on the entry level that creates a compelling introduction to the campus.
 The Susan Wray Sullivan ’51 and Pike H. Sullivan Center for Business and the Institute for Sustainability and the Environment will be the academic anchors.